Menopause and Headaches: How are they Connected?

 How to Find Relief from Menopausal Headaches

 Menopausal headaches can be painful and even debilitating.
-But there are several ways to manage the symptoms and find some relief.
+However, there are several ways to manage the symptoms and find some relief.

 Medication